 Let us take an example to understand why the shift is necessary.

-A fashion retailer is building an ML model to classify fashion images based on the sleeve length.
+A fashion retailer is building a fashion ML model to classify fashion images based on the sleeve length.
 After having tuned the parameters, the model has an accuracy rate of 70.5%.
 Given the goal is to achieve 95% accuracy, what can be done, especially when the base model is optimized and already good?
 With the model-centric approach, there is almost no more scope for improvement.
-That is not the case with the data-centric approach to ML.
+That is not the case with the data-centric approach to fashion ML.

 If a data-centric approach is applied, noisy labels, low-quality data, data processing errors and other inconsistencies would be identified and rectified.
 The model would be augmented with additional data where necessary or the dataset itself changed.
 This way, the 95% accuracy can be achieved and maintained when the model is deployed in the production environment.